microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-chatMessage.md

 ### Subscribing to messages across chats

-Changes notifications for all messages across chats can be subscribed to by subscribing to `/chats/getAllMessages`.
+Changes notifications for all messages across chats in a tenant can be subscribed to by subscribing to `/chats/getAllMessages`.
 This resource supports [include resource data](webhooks-with-resource-data.md) to allow receiving resource data in the notification.

 #### Permissions